 All swather reels are equipped with hydraulic fore and aft, controlled from the windrower.
-This feature allows the \geq operator to move the reel assembly forward and backward.

-The windrower must be equipped with the fore/aft control to make this option functional.
+This feature allows the operator to move the reel assembly forward and backward.
+Note: The table will be shipped with reel tie wires holding the fore/aft in place.
+Be sure to remove these before operating.